 Half squats were also more effective than full squats – which had almost no effect on vertical jump height or 40 yard sprint time.

 What does this mean?
 Well when it comes to improving performance for certain sporting or athletic goals, partial reps may be of help .

 Or perhaps it isn’t as straightforward as that.
 Remember that there is a lot of carry over in the movements of a vertical jump and a quarter squat.
 More so than there is in a full squat.
 Same with running.

 Maybe it wasn’t the fact that the quarter squat was a partial rep, but that it more accurately reflected the movements that were tested?

 If this is the case (which it probably is) then this both proves and disproves the idea that partial reps are useful.

 They are useful if they reflect a movement that you are looking to improve.
 However, they are not automatically going to improve your sporting performance just because they are partial reps.

 For strength or hypertrophy training, partial reps are a waste of time.
 They give poorer returns, are more likely to lead to injury, and they offer no real benefits.

-If you are looking to improve your athletic performance, then there is some evidence that quarter squats can help improve leg power, and therefore help you jump and sprint better.
+If you are looking to improve your athletic performance, then there is some evidence that quarter squats can help improve leg power.
+And will, therefore, help you jump and sprint better.